vedcr7/Attendance-Monitor-Using-Wifi-App/README.md

 ## 🎯 Overview

-Most "smart" attendance systems rely on **GPS geofencing** (easily spoofed by mock-location apps) or **biometric hardware** (expensive, requires physical installation, and still needs someone to walk up and scan).
+Most "smart" attendance systems rely on **GPS geofencing** (easily spoofed by mock-location apps) or **biometric hardware** (expensive, requires physical installation).
 WiFi Track takes a third path: it identifies the **BSSID — the hardware MAC address of the office router itself** — as the trust anchor.

 > 💡 **Why BSSID instead of SSID?** Anyone can rename a personal hotspot `Office_WiFi`.
 A BSSID is burned into the access point's hardware.
 It can't be renamed, and spoofing it requires cloning a physical device's MAC — a meaningfully higher bar than typing a network name.